realA10001986/Flux-Capacitor/README.md

 <details>
 <summary>More...</summary>

 >Your FC requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
-If the device is inaccessible as a result of incorrect static IPs, wait until it has completed its startup sequence, then type \*123456OK on the IR remote; static IP data will be deleted and the device will return to DHCP after a reboot.
+If the device is inaccessible as a result of incorrect static IPs, wait until it has completed its startup sequence, then type \*123456ok on the IR remote; static IP data will be deleted and the device will return to DHCP after a reboot.

 </details>

 If the FC fails to connect, it falls back to AP-mode.
-You can trigger another connection attempt by entering *77 followed by OK.
+You can trigger another connection attempt by entering *77ok.

 #### Places without a WiFi network